a-riceeater/MC-Help/README.md

-# E
+# Minecraft Help
-and that's a fact.
+Created by MDST.